 A declaration by a notary, certifying, by way of personal knowledge or written identification, the identity of the signer.

 Adjustable Rate Mortgage (ARM)

-Is a mortgage in which the interest rate is adjusted periodically based on a pre-selected index.
-Also sometimes known as the renegotiable rate mortgage, the variable rate mortgage or the Canadian rollover mortgage.
+This is a mortgage in which the interest rate is adjusted periodically based on a pre-selected index.
+Also sometimes known as the renegotiable rate mortgage, the variable rate mortgage, or the Canadian rollover mortgage.

-On an adjustable rate mortgage, the time between changes in the interest rate and/or monthly payment, typically one, three or five years, depending on the index.
+On an adjustable-rate mortgage this is the time between changes in the interest rate and/or monthly payment; depending on the index, this time frame is typically one, three, or five years.

 A sworn statement in writing.

 An organization of title companies specializing in Real Property Law that has standardized forms and coverage on a national basis.

 Amortized / Amortization

 Amortization refers to the principal portion of the loan payment and is the loan payment by equal periodic payments calculated to pay off the debt at the end of a fixed period, including accrued interest on the outstanding balance.
 A fully amortized loan will be completely paid off at the end of the loan term.